bullhorn/rest-api-docs/source/includes/entityref/paybill/_customerrequiredfieldconfigurationversionoption.md

 # Pay and Bill - CustomerRequiredFieldConfigurationVersionOption

-An entity that represents the Customer Required Field options available for a particular Customer Required Field version.
+An entity that represents the [CustomerRequiredFieldOptions](https://bullhorn.github.io/rest-api-docs/entityref.html#pay-and-bill-customerrequiredfieldoption) available for a particular [CustomerRequiredFieldConfigurationVersion](https://bullhorn.github.io/rest-api-docs/entityref.html#pay-and-bill-customerrequiredfieldconfigurationversion).

 CRUD ACCESS - READ ONLY